 How Companies Can Help Employees Avoid Overdraft Fees

-Employers can help employees steer clear of overdraft fees, including by providing an option for affordable emergency cash flow in the form of earned-wage access.
+Employers can help employees steer clear of overdraft fees, including by providing an option for affordable emergency cash flow in the form of early wage access.

-Earned-wage access allows employees to access some of their earned wages before the actual their payday.
-They do this by tapping funds through a third party, which then invoices the company for reimbursement.
+Early or earned wage access allows employees to access some of their earned wages before their actual payday.
+They do this by tapping funds through a third party, like Rain, which then invoices the company for reimbursement.

-Rain is among the growing number of fintechs providing the earned-wage access service for medium and large companies that want to help their employees improve their financial health.
+Rain’s on demand pay platform is among the growing number of fintech organizations providing this earned-wage access service for medium and large companies that want to help their employees improve their financial health.
 To learn about how Rain can help your employees, click here.

 About the Author